 The Manhattan Project soon contracted DuPont to build heavy water plants at three sites where ordnance works were already under construction: the Morgantown Ordnance Works near Morgantown, West Virginia; at the Wabash River Ordnance Works, near Newport, Indiana; and at the Alabama Ordnance Works, near Sylacauga, Alabama.
 For security reasons, the plants had to be administered directly by Manhattan Project officials while the Ordnance Department was, according to Colonel James Marshall, “not to be involved in the design or knowledge of use of the product.”
 The three plants would collectively produce three tons of heavy water per month.
 Construction of the Alabama Ordnance Works started on February 11, 1943 and was completed on November 15, 1943.
 By the end of 1946 all of the buildings associated with the Manhattan Project were completely removed from the site.
 They have been completely raised and in some cases even the foundations have been removed.

 Various structures within the site noted on declassified management reports call the area in question a “coke oven”.
 The rationalization was to link the chemical toluene to the production of explosives manufactured by the facility.
 Toluene is a by product of ‘coking’ coal.
 This cover story completely fell apart during our investigation.
 Partly because coke ovens are exceedingly hazardous constructs.
 When we physically investigated the railroad tracks leading into and out of the area we found zero coal anywhere.
 Then there is the very real business issue of conducting such operations in such close proximity to materials that operation may ignite in secondary manners.
-That struck us a stupid in the extreme.
-Lastly, ALAAP was in need of volumes of toluene that such a small operation could produce.
+That struck us as stupid in the extreme.
+Lastly, ALAAP was in need of greater volumes of toluene than such a small operation could produce.
+It would be simpler, more cost effective, and greatly more efficient to simply secure that product from the steel mills already in operation in nearby Birmingham.
 The railroads at ALAAP directly link the steel mills in Birmingham.
 Steel production in Birmingham at the time routinely coked coal and produced large quantities of toluene for industrial sale.
 It would have been, and likely was a very routine matter to transport toluene from Birmingham to ALAAP by rail.
 There was zero need to build and operate a coke oven at ALAAP.
 Therefore all of the documents from the US Government citing a coke oven were determined to be bogus cover stories for what actually had been on that site.